Vietnamese people in Germany: Rest of East Germany

 After the 1993 announcement that only those who had a legal means of financial support would be able to receive a residence permit, even more former guest workers, with little hope of achieving professional employment due to their poor German language skills, turned to self-employment.
 Floral stands and grocery stores were two common business choices.
 Others imported cheap products from Vietnam, especially garments, and sold them in small family-scale businesses; however, they could not compete with large discount retailers.
 By 2004, out of the 3,000 registered Vietnamese of Leipzig, 1/5th of them were self-employed.

 Due to the economic pressures on small retailers, the number of unemployed Vietnamese in Germany has shown an upward trend, rising to 1,057 individuals in 2000.
 The unemployment rate is much lower outside of Berlin, as the competition is not as fierce due to the smaller population.

 West Germany

 In the west, reunification didn't affect the Vietnamese population as much as the Easterners.
 They have a relatively stable life at this point, with most working in factories or being self-employed.

 The next generation

-The second or even third generation of these migrants turned out well.
-Most had good academical achievements and are advancing to well paying professions.
-The most common professions of the new Vietnamese are in the medical and educational fields.
+The second and third generations of these Vietnamese immigrants have thrived, achieving strong academic success and entering high-paying professions, particularly in healthcare and education.